The Bay Run Around Iron Cove

 3. Hawthorne Canal Bridge

-Continue the walking path along Maliyawul Street towards the shared cyclist and pedestrian bridge crossing Hawthorne Canal.
+Follow the path along Maliyawul Street to the shared cyclist and pedestrian bridge that crosses the Hawthorne Canal.

 Hawthorne Canal pedestrian bridge